PeterShinners/comp/design/function.md

 ## Pure Functions and Isolation

 Pure functions guarantee deterministic computation without side effects.
-Defined with `!pure`, they receive an empty context and cannot access external resources.
+Defined with `!pure`, they execute in a completely resource-free context.
 This enables build-time evaluation, safe parallelization, and use in shape constraints or unit definitions.

-The distinction between `!pure` and regular functions is about capability, not syntax.
-Pure functions can call other functions, but those functions fail immediately if they attempt resource access.
-This creates a clear, enforceable boundary between computation and effects, no more wondering if that "simple calculation" is secretly making network calls.
+The `!pure` decorator creates hard enforcement—these functions literally cannot access the outside world because no resource token exists in their context.
+They cannot read files, access the network, get the current time, create stores, or access module runtime state.
+This creates an unforgeable boundary between computation and effects.

 ```comp
 !pure